 Wet and Dry Strength

-How long does it take before one sheet is of no use?
+How long does one sheet last before it is of no use?
 Some brands are thicker and offer better resilience and strength than thinner options.
 We subjected each to a variety of tests to look at the relative strength of the paper while cleaning.
 We also look at whether they shed when rubbed against a surface.
 In addition, we washed dishes and regularly cleaned up tables, floors, and countertops with each to see how they compare in performance.

 To test dry strength, we performed two tests.
-The first set is designed to test dry strength.
 First, we take a dry sheet and rub it 50 times (with even pressure) on a cast iron pan.
 Then, we rub a new sheet 50 times on a coarse carpeted surface.
 We note the number of holes and the number of rubs it takes to break the surface of the paper.

 The best performer in this test is the Brawny Tear a Square.
 While most options punch at least two holes after 50 rubs, it had only a teeny tiny hole.
 This is largely attributed to its thicker and well-reinforced construction.
 The Bounty Quick Size is second, showing two small holes.
 All products showed signs of shedding in this test except the Sparkle, Scott Essential Multi-Fold, and Pacific Blue Recycled Hardwound Paper.

-We wet a sheet from each brand, folded them over twice, and performed two tests to test this metric.
-First, we rubbed it on the cast iron, then the carpet.
-However, in this test, we evaluate how quickly the paper rips a hole through the surface.
-We also note if any shedding occurs.
-If you like to wash your dishes or scrub at a surface with a wet towel, this is good information to have.
+We wet a sheet from each brand, folded them over twice, and performed two tests similar to the dry strength metric tests.
+First, we rubbed it on a cast iron surface, then on carpet.
+In the wet version of these tests, we evaluate how quickly the paper rips a hole through the surface and note if any shedding occurs.
+If you like to wash your dishes or scrub at a surface with a wet towel, this metric is for you.

 Of all options, the only ones that didn't shed were the Presto!, Bounty, and Brawny.
 Some materials flaked off but didn't leave a mess like we observed with the Kleenex Multi-Fold and Pacific Blue.

-How much water can your paper towel take?
+A number of factors come into play when testing for absorbency.
+How much water can a paper towel take?
 How quickly does water diffuse across the fiber?
 How well does it pick up wet messes?
-While this metric might seem hard to test, we concocted three objective tests: water absorption, water diffusion, and absorbency.
+While this metric might seem hard to measure objectively, we concocted three tests to procure hard data: water absorption, water diffusion, and absorbency.
 Unsurprisingly, the thickest paper sheets with thinner, finer fibers are better at absorbing than others.
 We also noted that those with a softer and finer fiber do better than those with a coarse or thicker fiber.

 Water Diffusion Tests

 In this test, we cut out strips of equal length and placed the bottom of the strip into a glass of water for 20 seconds.
 We observed the rate of absorption and measured the length at which the water diffused up the strip.
 This told us how well the fiber of the material could transport water.
-The materials that transported the water the furthest in this test did the best.
+The materials that transported the water the furthest up the strip did the best.

 While this test shows the Seventh Generation as the clear winner, it doesn't necessarily mean it's the best at picking up water.
 It just picks it up faster than any other brand in our test fleet.